 Your local authority social services department should have information about organisations in your area that help people who have social care needs.
 They may offer an advocacy service.

 WARDS

 - Specialists in Older and Vulnerable Care

-- Solicitors for the Elderly (SFE) accredited
+- Association of Lifetime Lawyers

 - Society of Trust and Estate Practitioners (STEP) accredited

 - Legal 500 Recommended for client care

 - Home appointments available

 wards.uk.com